GRIZZLY-NI-OSOWARETERU/dni-list-/README.md

 mcyt fans
 hoyoverse fans (hi3 mostly)
 wobbledog fans
-or just my friends anyone that isn't on the dni list in general
+or just my friends and anyone that isn't on the dni list in general

 thin Ice